jju/stubbl/first-watch.md

 > [[Talk to the Tide fans->tidefans-fh]]
 > [[Talk to the Wyrm fans->wyrmfans-fh]]

+:: tidefans-fh

+The people in orange and blue are excited and ebuillent.
+You get a few beers bought for you as they tell you all about their team.
+A lot of the time they're talking over each other and there are arguments bursting out as it goes, but generally these aren't horrible people.
+One glassy-eyed fan gets very serious about how important Sardines was to her personally as a kid and how sad she was when his career ended.
+You aren't learning a lot about the tactics used in BludBol, but you can see what the game is meaning to them.

+compassion = compassion + 1

 [if seasonTime === 2]

 The Wyrms beat a green and blue team ~~{reveal link: 'EDS', text: 'Badger Claws'}~~ 4-3.
 The Tide fans and the Wyrms fans seemed happy about this one, but the Tide lost their match to a team in black and gold ~~{reveal link: 'EDS', text: 'Carcosan Tatters'}~~.